 Accutran Global is a straightforward general transcription company that serves clients from virtually all industries.
 They provide transcription of video and audio, and also have translation services available.

 To work with Accutran Global, fill out an application on their site or email them using the address on the homepage.
 They offer entry level and more experienced positions, making this a good spot for virtually any applicant.

-What it is: Transcription and call auditing company.
+What it is: Transcription site and call auditing company.

 Average pay: $9 per hour.

-To work with Quicktate, fill out their independent contractor application form.
+To get an online transcription job with Quicktate, fill out their independent contractor application form.

 What it is: Transcription company offering manual and automated services.